September Theatre Guide

 29 September 2022 – 11 December 2022

-For those in search of something a little more serious, Juliet Stevenson stars in 2019’s blistering drama set in a North London hospital.
+the doctor play For those in search of something a little more serious, Juliet Stevenson stars in 2019’s blistering drama set in a North London hospital.
 Based on Arthur Schnitzler’s banned 1912 play, Professor Bernhardi, The Doctor explores the ethical dilemma faced by a senior physician treating a young woman with sepsis following an abortion, when a priest arrives to deliver the last rites.

 Willy Russell’s Blood Brothers – Leeds Grand Theatre